FAQ – Applicant Information and Procedure

 I sent my resume online and have not received any reply from you, what do I do?

-Please send your CV again if you have not heard from us.
+Please send a few words as a reminder if you have not heard from us within 48 hours.
 We are humans and often get a hundred CV’s a day.
-Please do not get upset with us, just send it again.
+Please do not get upset with us!
+If you wish to call, then prior to calling text your name and email address, to speed up our search.

 FAQ – The Interview